If you don’t store your camera gear properly at home, then you could lose thousands of dollars because of repairs.

 What Things Can Damage Camera Gear?

-Whatever your environment, you should know that the following things can damage your camera gear:
+Whatever your environment, you should know that there’s a few things that can damage your camera equipment.

 This is an obvious one and mainly comes down to using cheap gear or being clumsy.